The AI Automation Playbook for Small Businesses

 3. Instrument data – capture timestamps, owners, and outcomes so you can measure improvements later.

 Once the workflow is consistent, you can safely introduce models, connectors, or robotic process automation.
-Skipping this step is the number-one reason AI pilots stall.
+Skipping this step is one of the main reasons AI pilots stall.

 3. Pair the right automation pattern to the job